s-bolz/Practical-Machine-Learning-Assignment/analysis.md

 ## Model Selection

 We identified two models that are presumably overfitted and one model that is at least less overfitted.
 We would thus recommend the third model to be used on new data to predict the exercise quality of any user regardless of the time information.
-We estimate its error rate on this new data as 1 minus its accuracy on our testing partition which is 0.0051.
+We estimate its error rate on this new data as 1 minus its accuracy on our testing partition which results in 0.0051.

-However, for the second part of this assignment, where we have to classify the 20 cases from our testing data set we might use model 2 as it has a higher accuracy on our test partition and we assume that the test cases have been split off from the same sample.
-Before we make a final decision as to which model to use for that data set let's take a look how much the predictions of all our 3 models differ from each other.
+However, for the second part of this assignment, where we have to classify the 20 cases from our testing data set we might use the second model as it has the highest accuracy on our test partition and we assume that the test cases have been split off from the same sample.
+Before we make a final decision as to which model to use for that data set let's take a look at how much the predictions of all our 3 models differ from each other.

 ```r